-Understanding What is a Tenant Screening Report
+Understanding what is a Tenant Screening Report

 As a landlord, getting a tenant screening report is arguably one of the most essential steps in the rental process.
 The word “tenant screening” might be unfamiliar to you if you are a new property investor – however, you are probably familiar with the terms credit check, background check, and eviction history.
 These are what make up the bulk of tenant screening.
 Landlords who are looking to sustain a positive ROI on their investment property know they need a great tenant who pays rent on time, doesn’t cause trouble, and is overall a match for their property, to find that match, start with a tenant screening report.